-, i.e. $\textbf{C}(P)$ corresponds to those worlds where $P$ is common inductive knowledge.
+, i.e. $\textbf{C}(P)$ corresponds to those worlds where $P$ can become common inductive knowledge.
 Note if each $n_i>0$ then $\bigcap_{i \in N} \mathcal{T}_{\textbf{S}_i}$ is invariant of the $n_i$ and so $\textbf{C}(P)$ is as well.
-Thus, if agents are truly inductive learners, then the set of worlds where $P$ is common inductive knowledge is invariant of agents' switching tolerances.
+Thus, if agents are truly inductive learners, then the set of worlds where $P$ can become common inductive knowledge is invariant of agents' switching tolerances.
 We view this property of our semantics as a feature and not a bug.
-After all, a good notion of common inductive knowledge should be fairly robust to changes in agents' inductive standards. \\ \\ On the other hand, recall from the pre-theory section that Lewis says $P$ is common inductive knowledge if and only if: \begin{quote}
+After all, a good notion of common inductive knowledge should be fairly robust to changes in agents' inductive standards. \\ \\ On the other hand, recall from the pre-theory section that Lewis says $P$ can become common inductive knowledge if and only if: \begin{quote}